 I loved watching ventriloquists when I was a kid.
-They seemed to be every where.
-I saw them at school, at church, at parties, and on television.
-I don’t see them much any more but I know they are still out there because I found a list of some at the International Ventriloquists’ Association.
-There have been some good ventriloquists and some bad ventriloquists, but the king of them all had to be Edgar Bergen and his dummy Charlie McCarthy.
+They seemed to be everywhere.
+I saw them at school, church, parties, and on television.
+I don't see them much anymore, but I know they are still out there because I found a list of some at the International Ventriloquists' Association.
+There have been some good and bad ventriloquists, but the king had to be Edgar Bergen and his dummy Charlie McCarthy.

-I can remember my parents and grandparents stories about listening to these two (actually one).
-You know how good Bergen was because the programs were on radio.
-Not only did Bergen get you to imagine the dummy was speaking but he got you to imagine the dummy!
+I can remember my parents' and grandparents' stories about listening to these two (actually one).
+You know how good Bergen was because the programs were on the radio.
+Bergen got you to imagine the dummy was speaking, and he got you to imagine the dummy!

-My understanding is that modern ventriloquism using a dummy got its start in the 1800s.
+I understand that modern ventriloquism using a dummy started in the 1800s.
 However, I suspect its origins were much earlier.
 I found one website called Dumbstruck that traced the art of throwing the voice to another object back to ancient Semitic people.
-This doesn’t surprise because we have several instances of it throughout the Bible.
-It started out as a communal activity.
+This doesn't surprise me because we have several instances of it throughout the Bible.
+It started as a communal activity.
 People would make an idol (often out of wood) and then throw their communal voice into the idol.
-They were so good at it that they actually believed their own dummy.
+They were so good at it that they actually believed in their own dummy.

 When the nation of Israel rebelled, God sent them prophets.
 What did the people do?
 They tried to play ventriloquist, using the prophets as their dummies.